You may experience side effects from JEMPERLI

 Talk to your care team about their recommendations for dealing with rash, which may include:

-• Using mild soaps, lotions, and moisturizers
+• Using mild lotions and moisturizers

 • Using mild soap and a soft cloth to gently clean the area